rnag/dataclass-wizard/README.rst

 Custom Paths for Complex JSON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use `custom paths to access nested keys`_ and map them to specific fields, even when keys contain special characters or follow non-standard conventions.
+You can now use `custom paths to access nested keys`_ and map them to specific fields, even when keys contain special characters or follow non-standard conventions.

 Example with nested and complex keys: